 - Telecommunications: UHF uplink and VHF downlink, communicating with the ground station

 - Low cost: reduced dimensions, short time to be launched, use of COTS subsystems.

 - Space education and applied research: providing training to students (of aerospace engineering but not only) through a direct and qualifying involvement and increase their scientific achievements (preparation of thesis and papers, learning by doing)

 - Testing technology in Space environment: the innovation is that small payloads can be placed in orbit

 UniSat spacecraft was successfully launched the 26 September 2000 from the Cosmodrome of Baikonur (Kazakhstan) onboard the DNEPR Launch Vehicle operated by the Company ISC Kosmotras, together with other 4 microsatellites (MegSat of Italy, TiungSat1 of Malaysia, SaudiSat-1 and 1B of the Saudi Institute for Space Research).

 UniSat was injected on a circular orbit at 650 km of height and 65° of inclination.

 The launch of UniSat is the first of a successful series and made “La Sapienza” the first Italian University and one of the first in the world to have launched in Space a satellite managed by students.

-Hence, Microsatellites culture made its way and the concept that microsat mission can be preparatory to more complicated ones started to be established.
+Hence, Microsatellites culture made its way and the concept that microsat missions can be preparatory to more complicated ones started taking roots.